3 poblano peppers, sliced lengthwise and cleaned out

 Optional Garnishes: sour cream, green onions, hot sauce

 Add 1 cup of water to a large pot and bring it to a rolling boil.
-Add rice, a pinch of salt and oil, then simmer on low for about 20 minutes or until tender.
+Add rice, a pinch of salt and oil, then simmer on low for about 20 minutes or until tender and water has evaporated.

 While the rice cooks, prepare the peppers.
 Slice them in half and remove the seeds and ribs.
 Set aside.